trung/daml/docs/source/daml-integration-kit/index.rst

 ALPHA (`tracking GitHub issue <https://github.com/digital-asset/daml/issues/658>`__) Once we reach ALPHA status, the DAML Integration Kit is ready to be used by courageous third-parties.
-If you are one of these pioneers, then we are glad to have you on-board, provided your are OK with the following caveats:
+If you are one of these pioneers, then we are glad to have you on-board, provided you're OK with the following caveats:

   - The architecture includes everything required to run DAML Applications in production.
 However, it misses support for testing DAML Applications in a